For unto us is born this day, in the city of David, a saviour, who is Christ the Lord

 We welcomed in the New Year in Texas at Way of the Cross, a SOWER project in Harlingen.
 Before the January SOWER crew showed up we moved our rig to the back forty on the WOTC grounds and flew to Nicaragua for the second year in a row and helped with WOTC’s Medfest near Granada.
 We had helped with the same event when it was held in Mexico and followed it to Nicaragua.

 In February we worked at a SOWER project at Victory Camp south of Houston and in March we returned to Canada.
 Travelling north at that time of the year is a matter of timing.
 We lurked in Gladewater, Texas and watched the weather maps before moving north a bit to Oklahoma from where we timed our dash almost well enough.
 In North Dakota we hit freezing rain and hunkered down in a truck stop overnight before proceeding cautiously over very slick roads.
-There was blizzard coming and if we didn’t get north of it we would be stuck for up to a week.
+There was a blizzard coming and if we didn’t get north of it we would be stuck for up to a week.
 We got north of it in time, but also had to make it to Regina that night.
 We called the the RV park.
 They had no spots plowed out and wouldn’t have until Monday midday.
 So we parked our rig across from our motel room in Verdin Manitoba and watched the drifts pile up for a couple of nights.
-They had dug a spot out for us in Regina by the time we got there so we abandoned our rig, went for a drug test, dropped the results off at the refinery and carried on to Saskatoon to stay with friends before heading to Meadow Lake for a few days.
+They had dug a spot out for us in Regina by the time we got there so we abandoned our rig, went for an epre-employment drug test, dropped the results off at the refinery and carried on to Saskatoon to stay with friends before heading to Meadow Lake for a few days.

 April and May Paul worked at the Co-op refinery doing instrumentation work during their annual shutdown while Juanita volunteered again at a former MCC thrift store.
 It was good to get caught up with friends at work and in the area.
 While we were in Regina, Paul’s niece Deanna died in Powell River, BC.
 She was only 48 and there had been no warnings of any health problems so we are still in a state of shock and unbelief.